 - Vivaldi’s Four Seasons at Karlskirche

-- Mozart and Strauss at Kursalon Vienna
+- Mozart and Strauss concerts at Kursalon Vienna

 - Classical Concerts at Schönbrunn Palace